MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-android-applications.md

 SDK releases can be found in the SDK's [JCenter repository](https://bintray.com/bintray/jcenter/com.ibm.mobile.foundation%3Aibmmobilefirstplatformfoundation/view#).

 ## Generated MobileFirst Native SDK artifacts
-Two MobileFirst-related artifacts are available in the Android Studio project after it has been integrated with the MobileFirst Native SDK: the `mfpclient.properties` and the `application-descriptor.json` file.

 ### mfpclient.properties
 Located at the **./app/src/main/assets/** folder of the Android Studio project, this file contains server connectivity properties and is user-editable: